-10.3 - Emergency Exit and Evacuation
+10.3 - EMERGENCY EXIT AND EVACUATION

 An emergency situation can happen to anyone, anytime, anywhere.
-It could be a crash, a stalled school bus on a railroad-highway crossing or in a high-speed intersection, an electrical fire in the engine compartment, a medical emergency to a student on the school bus, etc. Knowing what to do in an emergency-before, during and after an evacuation-can mean the difference between life and death.
+It could be an accident, stalled school bus on a railroad-highway crossing or in a high-speed intersection, electrical fire in the engine compartment, or medical emergency to a student on the school bus, etc. Knowing what to do in an emergency-before, during, and after an evacuation-can mean the difference between life and death.